nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 4. Notor opens up a pop up dialogue for the user to type the note for the person.
 5. User types in note for the person in the pop up dialogue.
 6. User requests to save the note to the person.
-7. Notor stores the book to the person.
-8. Notor saves the note to storage.
+7. Notor saves the note to storage.
-9. User requests to close pop up dialogue for note.
+8. User requests to close pop up dialogue for note.
-10.Notor closes pop up dialogue for note.
+9. Notor closes pop up dialogue for note.

    Use case ends.